 Dear A Real Pain in the Butt,

-Another approach might be to experiment with your eating plan — perhaps increase your salt (pretzels, olives, nuts, salami), potassium (bananas, oatmeal, potatoes), and calcium (milk, yogurt, fortified orange juice) intake to see if you notice any changes.
-Also try to stay hydrated.
-Drink plenty of water, especially in the hours leading up to a workout.
+Moreover, it's interesting that your nighttime calf cramps disappeared when you introduced a sports drink as a post-workout strategy.
+Perhaps that means you’re dehydrated or have an electrolyte imbalance, particularly an imbalance of sodium, potassium, or calcium.
+These imbalances can be due to excessive sweating, persistent vomiting or diarrhea, diet, or prescribed medications such as diuretics.
+One approach to address this might be to experiment with your eating plan — perhaps increase your salt (pretzels, olives, nuts, salami), potassium (bananas, oatmeal, potatoes), and calcium (milk, yogurt, fortified orange juice) intake to see if you notice any changes.
+In addition, aiming to stay hydrated is wise.
+Drinking plenty of water throughout the day, and especially in the hours leading up to a workout, may help reduce cramping.
 An easy way to check hydration is to notice the color of your urine.
 Clear, light urine reveals a more hydrated body than dark, orange urine.